-In May 2017, the Company announced that it has acquired a minority interest in ENITECH Subsea GmbH of Rostock, Germany and that the company has been renamed Kraken Power GmbH.
-Under the agreement, Kraken has taken a 19.9% equity interest and provided a €110,000 convertible loan.
+In May 2017, the Company announced that it had acquired a minority interest in ENITECH Subsea GmbH of Rostock, Germany and that the company has been renamed Kraken Power GmbH.
+Under the agreement, Kraken had taken a 19.9% equity interest and provided a \leq 110,000 convertible loan.
 The loan pays interest at 5% per annum and has a term of three years.
-Through the conversion of the loan to equity and a further investment capped at €200,000, Kraken can choose to increase its ownership stake to 75% of the common shares of Kraken Power GmbH.
+Through the conversion of the loan to equity and a further investment capped at \leq 200,000, Kraken can choose to increase its ownership stake to 75% of the common shares of Kraken Power GmbH.

 Kraken Power GmbH designs and manufactures unique pressure tolerant thrusters, drives, batteries, battery management systems, and electronics.
 These are specialized deep-sea components for AUVs and ROVs.
 Kraken Power's technology and products enable a significant reduction in bill of material costs for our ThunderFish® AUV.
-In addition, Kraken Power will continue to sell its products to the subsea industry.